Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Methodology

 \subsection{Reward Design}

 Having a well-designed reward is key to the effectiveness of RL training \citep{ kimiteam2025kimik15scalingreinforcement}.
-To use easily verifiable short-form QA data to improve the faithfulness, the most intuitive reward would be the accuracy reward, which can check if the generated responses match the ground truth answers.
+To use easily verifiable short-form QA data to improve the faithfulness of LLMs, the most intuitive reward would be the accuracy reward, which can check if the generated responses match the ground truth answers.
 However, in our early experiments, we found that relying solely on short-form QA data and accuracy rewards fails to enhance the faithfulness of long-form response generation, as the models may over-optimize short-form generation and learn a false pattern.
-For example, the tuned models tend to simply copy text spans from the context as answers and lose their ability to generate long-form responses.
-Unfortunately, directly evaluating the faithfulness of long, free-form responses via the rule-based verification continues to pose a significant and unresolved challenge.
+The tuned models tend to copy text spans from the context as answers and lose their ability to generate long-form responses.
+Meanwhile, directly evaluating the faithfulness of long, free-form responses via the rule-based verification continues to pose an unresolved challenge.

 Therefore, we propose \textbf{Dual-GRPO}, which includes a set of well-designed rewards that provide more harmonized guidance for optimizing LLMs to generate faithful responses.
-Unlike the original GRPO that over-optimizes short-form generation, we first prompt LLMs to generate both long-form and short-form responses, then assign different rewards to the two generated responses to improve the faithfulness of the two types of generation.
+Unlike the original GRPO that over-optimizes short-form generation, we first prompt LLMs to generate both long-form and short-form responses, then assign different rewards to the two generated responses to improve the faithfulness.

-\textbf{System Prompt and Rollouts.} For the provided context and question, Dual-GRPO employs the designed system prompt that requires LLMs to produce a reasoning process, then a long-form answer composed of detailed and complete sentences, and finally a concise short-form answer in just a few words.
+\textbf{System Prompt and Rollouts.} For the provided context and question, we introduce a system prompt that requires LLMs to produce a reasoning process, then a long-form answer composed of detailed and complete sentences, and finally a concise short-form answer in just a few words.
 For example, given the context, if the question is \textit{``What is the country of origin of Super Mario?''}, the long answer could be \textit{``Super Mario originated from Japan.''}, while the short answer could simply be \textit{``Japan''}.
 In this way, we can assign different reward scores to long-form and short-form answers while optimizing them both at once.
 This system prompt also triggers zero-shot chain-of-thought reasoning in the policy model, which progressively improves as training advances to optimize for the reward.
-The system prompt used for Dual-GRPO rollouts is shown in the Appendix \ref{appendix:grpo}.
+The system prompt used for Dual-GRPO rollouts is shown in the Appendix~\ref{appendix:grpo}.

 \textbf{Accuracy Reward for Short-form Response Generation.} This reward directly assesses whether the generated short-form responses match the ground truth answers.
 We use the exact matching (EM) to measure accuracy, giving a score of 1 for a match and 0 for a mismatch.
 Thus, we can ensure that the generated short-form response correctly answers the question based on the context, making LLMs more faithful in short-form response generation.